Red Sun, Photo by PH Morton

 If you happen to be in Vigan and wanted to have a trip on memory lane, that is if you are as ancient as me, or curious about Ilocano household before the 90s, then I would recommend a visit to this museum.

 We used banga to cook our viand or ‘abraw’ when we were still living in Marag.
-The conical shape of banga sit perfectly on the 3 prong terracotta stove which uses firewood.
+The conical shape of banga sit perfectly on the 3 prong terracotta stove which uses firewood to heat the food.

 Liturgical Comb, photo by JMorton